See Smart Energy at work.

 Renewable natural gas is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural and forestry waste and wastewater from treatment facilities, that has been captured and cleaned for the pipeline.

 For every dekatherm (10 therms) of renewable natural gas produced and used at qualifying facilities, an RTC is created.
 An RTC represents the environmental attributes of the generation and use of the dekatherm of renewable natural gas, similar to renewable energy certificates for wind and solar electricity generation.
-RTCs are currently tracked, validated and retired via the Midwest Renewable Energy Tracking System (M-RETS), which ensures the validity and integrity of RTC creation and retirement.
+RTCs are currently tracked, validated and retired via the independent nonprofit Midwest Renewable Energy Tracking System (M-RETS), which ensures the validity and integrity of RTC creation and retirement.
 For more information on RTCs, please visit the M-RETS Renewable Thermal Tracking System Website.

 Smart Energy carbon offset projects